PrismaticFlower/swbf-unmunge/readme.md

 swbf-unmunge <options>

 Options:
- -file <filepath> Set the input file to operate on.
+ -file <filepath> Specify an input file to operate on.
+ -files <files> Specify a list of input files to operate, delimited by ';'.
+   Example: "-files foo.lvl;bar.lvl"
  -version <version> Set the game version of the input file.
 Can be 'swbf_ii' or 'swbf.
 Default is 'swbf_ii'.
  -imgfmt <format> Set the output image format for textures.
 Can be 'tga', 'png' or 'dds'.
 Default is 'tga'.
- -platform <format> Set the platform the input file was munged for.
+ -platform <platform> Set the platform the input file was munged for.
 Can be 'pc', 'ps2' or 'xbox'.
 Default is 'pc'.
+ -verbose Enable verbose output.
 ```

 So as an example.